Protecting Rail from Unwanted EM Effects

 “It’s crucially important that the rail system works as intended because we need to know where the trains are at any given time and the way we do that is through voltages and signals that are sent up and down tracks,” EMA Staff Scientist Casey Peirano said.
 “We have to make sure that we’re within the compliance limits or else we might lose track of where trains are.”

-Trains are tracked using a track circuit.
+A track circuit tracks trains.
 They work by proving the absence of a train on the tracks.
 Track circuits work by running a circuit in a small block through the rails to a power source.
-If the circuit is not interrupted, then the track is unoccupied.
+A track is unoccupied if the circuit remains uninterrupted.
 A train is present if there is a short in the circuit.
-A simple drawing of how it works can be seen in Figure 1.
+Figure 1 shows a simple drawing of how it works.

 Fig. 1.
 Simple rendering of how track circuits work.

 Commonly railroad companies and power distributors will share the same right of way, putting tracks and power lines in close proximity.
-Transmission and power lines can produce an electric field that induces voltage in the track circuits running parallel to them.
-This is also known as inductive interference.
+Transmission and power lines can produce an electric field that induces voltage in the track circuits running parallel to them, known as inductive interference.

 Two of the biggest factors that create unwanted induced voltage are the physical layout of the power poles and phase conductors in relation to the rails and the level of current running through the conductors.
-Three of these designs can be seen in Figure 2.
+Figure 2 shows three of these designs.
 Other factors that add to induction are phase conductor geometry, current imbalance, and ground conductivity.

 Fig. 2.
 Diagram showing three types of conductor configurations.

-When planning a new transmission or power line that shares right of way with a rail circuit it is vital to know its inherent characteristics to ensure all trains are accounted for and crossing signals are fully functioning.
-EMA is especially suited for and experienced when it comes to determining these characteristics.
+Knowing the inherent characteristics of a new transmission or power line that shares right of way with a rail circuit is vital when planning it to ensure all trains are accounted for and crossing signals are fully functioning.
+When it comes to determining these characteristics, EMA has the necessary experience.
 Our combination of measurement and simulation creates a more accurate view of potential problems, reducing unnecessary mitigations and saving money.

 “We help to mitigate those interference risks by installing things like counterpoise or track protection devices and we can help you to determine what those devices need to look like and what exactly the interference is going to look like,” Peirano said.